scylladb/care-pet/docs/build-with-javascript.md

 Once all the nodes are in UN - Up Normal status, run the commands below.

-The below command allows you to get node IP address:
+The following command allows you to get the node IP address:

 ```
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1